pretix/pretix/doc/development/concepts.rst

 ^^^^^^^^^^^^^^^^

 Pretix is all about **events**, which are defined as something happening somewhere.
-Every Event is managed by the **organizer**, an abstract entity running the event.
+Every event is managed by the **organizer**, an abstract entity running the event.

 Pretix is used by **users**.
 We want to enable global users who can just login into pretix and buy tickets for as many events as they like but at the same time it